VladimirVR/substraitor/README.md

-# substraitor
+# Substraitor
-Your AI-powered development assistant for Substrate framework.
+Your AI-powered development assistant for the [Substrate](https://substrate.io/) framework.